 NSF Student Travel Grant

-We are pleased to offer a number of travel assistance grants for students to attend WEIS 2019 supported by the US National Science Foundation (NSF).
+We are pleased to (tentatively) offer a number of travel assistance grants for students to attend WEIS 2020 (provisionally) supported by the US National Science Foundation (NSF).
 Please note that all student attendees must have registered to be eligible for support, and these funds will be made in the form of post-workshop reimbursement to cover eligible travel-related expenses which include: economy airfare on a US-based carrier, lodging during the workshop, and workshop registration fees.
 We anticipate the support of approximately 12 students with an average award of $1,000.

 We particularly welcome applications from underrepresented minorities (African Americans, American Indians including Native Alaskans, Hispanics and Native Pacific Islanders) and women.
 In addition to supporting advanced doctoral students who desire travel support to present their research papers that have been accepted to the WEIS program, we also encourage students who are attending WEIS for the first time and do not have a paper accepted to the program, as well as undergraduate students, to apply.
 In this way, we hope to support both advanced graduate students and the development of students who are early on in their graduate studies.